Lautum Regularization for Semi-supervised Transfer Learning: The cross-entropy loss - an information theory perspective

 \item {\bf Intrinsic Bayes error} $\mathbf{H(y|x)}$: represents the inherent uncertainty of the labels given the data samples.

-\item {\bf Lautum information} between $w_{\mathcal{D}}$ and $x$ $\mathbf{L(w_\mathcal{D}; x) = \mathbb{E}_{w_{\mathcal{D}}} \{ KL( p(x) || p(x|w_{\mathcal{D}}) ) \}}$: represents the dependence between $w_{\mathcal{D}}$ and $x$.
+\item {\bf Lautum information} between $w_{\mathcal{D}}$ and $x$, $\mathbf{L(w_\mathcal{D}; x) = \mathbb{E}_{w_{\mathcal{D}}} \{ KL( p(x) || p(x|w_{\mathcal{D}}) ) \}}$: represents the dependence between $w_{\mathcal{D}}$ and $x$.
 It essentially measures how much $p(x|w_{\mathcal{D}})$ deviates from $p(x)$ on average over the possible values of $w_{\mathcal{D}}$. \end{itemize}

-Our formulation in Theorem~\ref{thm:test_ce_loss} suggests that a machine learning algorithm, which is trained relying on empirical risk minimization, implicitly aims at maximizing the Lautum information $L(w_\mathcal{D};x)$ in order to minimize the cross-entropy loss.
-At the same time, the algorithm aspires to minimize the KL-divergence between the learned classification function and the ground-truth classification of the data.
+Our formulation suggests that a machine learning algorithm, which is trained relying on empirical risk minimization, implicitly aims at maximizing the Lautum information $L(w_\mathcal{D};x)$ in order to minimize the cross-entropy loss.
+At the same time, the algorithm aspires to minimize the KL-divergence between the ground-truth distribution of the data and the learned classification function.
 The intrinsic Bayes error cannot be minimized and remains the inherent uncertainty of the task.
 Namely, the formulation in \eqref{eq:thm_test_ce_loss} suggests that encouraging a larger Lautum information between the data samples and the learned model weights would be beneficial for reducing the model's test error on unseen data drawn from $p(x,y)$.

-We hereby present the main steps of the proof of Theorem~\ref{thm:test_ce_loss}.
-The full proof is given in Appendix~\ref{sec:Proof of Theorem 1}.

-\textbf{Proof Sketch.} The expected cross-entropy loss of the learned classification function $f(y|x,w_{\mathcal{D}})$ on the test distribution $p(x,y)$ is given by

-Explicitly, \eqref{eq:Test_CE} can be written as \footnote{Since the values of $y$ are discrete it is more accurate to sum instead of integrate over them.
-Yet, for the simplicity of the proof we present the derivations using integration.}

-We henceforth omit the multiple integral signs and the multiple differentials for convenience where the integration variables are implicit from the context.

-To compare the learned classifier with the true distribution of the data, we further develop \eqref{eq:Test_CE_step1} as follows:

-Using the definitions of the differential entropy and Lautum information of random variables, we obtain the expression for the expected cross-entropy loss on the test distribution in \eqref{eq:thm_test_ce_loss}.